nickcherry/angular-custom-select/README.md

 ### Options

-The following options can be configured by adding attributes to the `custom-select` element:
+You can also configure a dropdown by adding attributes to the `custom-select` element:

 - __`select-class`__ specifies the class applied to the outermost custom dropdown element, defaults to `custom-select`.
 - __`option-class`__ specifies the class applied to each option element, defaults to `option`.